lgmackey/cms-opendata/README.md

 ```
 wget http://opendata.cern.ch/record/1001/files/Cert_160404-180252_7TeV_ReRecoNov08_Collisions11_JSON.txt
 ```
 to get a JSON file for good runs.
-Another change you will have to make when running on Data is to uncommented lines 32-36 (listed below) in the `zJet_cfg.py` file.
+Another change you will have to make when running on Data is to uncomment lines 32-36 (listed below) in the `zJet_cfg.py` file.
 ```
 #import FWCore.PythonUtilities.LumiList as LumiList
 #goodJSON = './Cert_160404-180252_7TeV_ReRecoNov08_Collisions11_JSON.txt'